 After the flood, the growing population that descended from Noach’s sons used the same language to communicate.
 As the families traveled westward, they found a plain in the land of Shinar where they settled.
 During this time, they decided to make bricks and mortar to build a city with a tower with a top reaching up into the heaven.
 They wanted to make a name for themselves and not be scattered throughout the earth.

-According to Genesis 11, Adonai dispersed them around the earth.
-From the clues given in Deuteronomy 32:8, they were separated according to the ‘sons of God.’
+According to Genesis 11, Adonai dispersed the peoples around the earth.
+From the clues given in Deuteronomy 32:8, they were separated according to the ‘sons of God,’ a reference to the angels.
 Although the Hebrew Masoretic text says ‘sons of Israel’ or bene Yisra’el, there was no Israel at this time.
 The Septuagint and the Qumran Dead Sea Scroll’s text says ‘sons of God’ or bene elohim.
-This implies that Adonai divided the nations based on the number of his sons gathered in his divine council.
+This suggests that Adonai divided the nations based on a number of angelic beings who convened in His Divine Council.

 Who are Adonai’s sons?
-Psalm 82 suggests His sons are part of the divine assembly in the heavenly realm.
-They are created beings, angels, who have been given the authority to judge or rule over the nations.
+Psalm 82 suggests His ‘sons’ are part of the Divine Assembly in the heavenly realm.
+They are created beings, angels, who have been given the authority to judge and rule over the nations of the earth.

-The book of Enoch describes these ‘gods’ or ‘sons of Elohim‘ as shepherds that Elohim put over nations to protect.
-They abused their authority and killed more than the were supposed to; consequently, they were judged, found guilty, and thrown into the fiery abyss (1 Enoch 89:59, 90:22,25).
+The Book of Enoch describes these ‘gods’ or ‘sons of Elohim‘ as shepherds that Elohim placed over the nations to protect them.
+However, they abused their authority and became murderers; consequently, they were judged, found guilty, and thrown into the fiery abyss (1 Enoch 89:59, 90:22,25).
 Before this judgment, each of these ‘princes’ were given a nation to rule over.

 In the book of Daniel, there are two references to ‘princes’ that rule over earthly kingdoms: the Prince of Persia and the Prince of Greece.
-Daniel humbled himself in prayer for three weeks when a heavenly son of Elohim appeared to him.
-He told Daniel that his word had been heard, but he had been delayed due to a battle with the Prince of Persia, but Michael, the chief of the princes, assisted him so he could leave the Prince of Persia and come to Daniel (Daniel 10:13, 20).
+Daniel humbled himself in prayer for three weeks when a heavenly ‘son of Elohim’ appeared to him.
+He told Daniel that his prayer had been heard, but he had been delayed due to a battle with the Prince of Persia.
+Michael, the chief of the princes, assisted him so he could leave the Prince of Persia and come to Daniel with the answer to his prayer (Daniel 10:13, 20).

-These ‘gods’ are the powers and principalities that Sha’ul speaks about in Ephesians:
+These ‘gods’ are the powers and principalities that Sha’ul (Paul) speaks about in Ephesians:

 “For we are not struggling against human beings, but against the rulers, authorities and cosmic powers governing this darkness, against the spiritual forces of evil in the heavenly realm” (Ephesians 6:12).